-You have handed in your notice at work and dropped everything to begin backpacking the world.
-It’s time to plan your trip, pack your bags, and see the world as your oyster.
-All of a sudden, fear sets in.
-Where do you want to go?
+You have handed in your notice at work and dropped everything to go backpacking the world.
+It’s time to plan and pack… the world is your oyster.
+All of a sudden though, fear sets in.
+Where to go?
 What do you need?
-Will you be able to handle it?
+Can you handle it?
 What will it be like?
 Will you be homesick?

-Now before I continue, I will say that this article makes me out as a hypocrite.
-I pretty much did all of the mistakes I talk about below.
-But dear reader, I hope you can learn from my mistakes and take my advice when you begin your adventure backpacking the world.
+I pretty much made every mistake.
+But dear reader, you can learn from my errors when you begin your adventure backpacking the world.

 Before you set off, there a few things you need to do:

 Documents That You’ll Need When Backpacking the World